How to file taxes for the first time: Everything you need to know

 See if you can be claimed as a dependent

 Last but not the least, talk to your parents to see if they’re claiming you as a dependent on their taxes this year.
 This can be the case if you still live with them or they offer substantial financial help.
-You’ll still have to file your taxes, but your parents will get certain tax benefits.
-Additionally, you’ll need to indicate that you may be claimed as dependent on someone else’s return when you file.
+You may still have to file your taxes, but your parents will get certain tax benefits.
+Additionally, when you file you’ll need to indicate that you may be claimed as a dependent on someone else’s return.

-But what exactly is the process of filing your taxes?
+But what exactly is the process for filing your taxes?
 There are a few options.

 Filing online

-One of the most popular ways to do your taxes is to file online.
-With services like TurboTax and H&R Block, you can file for free if your tax situation is simple or pay for one of the premium packages to get access to extra features and help from tax specialists.
-You can also check free e-file options from the IRS.
+The most popular way to do your taxes is to file online.
+With services like TurboTax and H&R Block, you can file for free if your tax situation is simple, or pay for one of the premium packages to get access to extra features and help from tax specialists.

-Using these tools is comparatively easy.
+Using these tools is easy.
 They guide the process by asking you simple questions and filling out your state and federal returns for you.
-You can even take pictures of your forms and upload them to have your info entered automatically.
+You can even take pictures of your tax forms and upload them to have your info entered automatically.
+(Here are Bankrate’s top picks for best tax software.)

 Once you’re done, the tool will calculate the maximum possible refund and file your taxes for you.
 See, it’s not that scary!